eclipse/xacc/docs/_posts/2017-06-16-xacc-rigetti-acc.markdown

 For a good explanation on the structure of the XACC Intermediate Representation check out [XACC IR](https://ornl-qci.github.io/xacc/xacc_spec/ir_spec).
 Basically, at its core, the XACC IR provides a tree-like, in-memory representation and API for a compiled quantum kernel.
-This leaves of this tree are XACC Instructions and the nodes of this tree are XACC Functions, which are composed of further child Instructions.
+The leaves of this tree are XACC Instructions and the nodes of the tree are XACC Functions, which are composed of further child Instructions.
 The XACC Quantum IR implementation provides a number of standard gate Instruction implementations (Hadamard, CNOT, rotations, etc...)
 These serve as the leaves of the IR tree.
 These instruction implementations know nothing of the Quil intermediate language and it would be tedious